TheDoubleMix/BitEasy/README.md

 # BitEasy
-A Python Module to help in writing and reading bits in binary files.
+A Python Module to help in reading bits in binary files.
+(BETA VERSION)